madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should fail if insufficient token A liquidity;
    - ✅ should fail if insufficient token B liquidity;
    - ❌
+   - ❌ should flash swap one FA1.2 token;
+   - ❌ should flash swap one FA2 token;
+   - ❌ should flash swap one TEZ token;
+   - ❌ should flash swap two FA1.2 tokens;
+   - ❌ should flash swap two FA2 tokens;
+   - ❌ should flash swap FA1.2 and FA2 tokens;
+   - ❌ should flash swap FA2 and FA1.2 tokens;
+   - ❌ should flash swap FA1.2 and TEZ tokens;
+   - ❌ should flash swap FA2 and TEZ tokens;
+   - ❌

 5. `swap`: